 Part 1 of this FAQ looked at the basics of thermocouples, where and why they are used, and some basic implementation issues; this part explores interface issues, cold junction compensation, and linearization.

-What are the requirements on thermocouple interface electronics?
+What are the requirements for thermocouple interface electronics?

 Can thermocouples be multiplexed?